NDIS Support Planning

 • Personal characteristics that increase the participant’s risk of abuse or neglect (e.g. isolation, complex medical condition, non-English speaking background, limited communication)

-• Performing higher-risk tasks such as peg feeding or administering prescription medicines, which may have serious consequences if done incorrectly
+• Performing higher-risk tasks such as PEG feeding or administering prescription medicines, which may have serious consequences if done incorrectly

 • Delivering supports that require intimate personal contact (e.g. showering, toileting)